 Now, let’s get a box, some garbage bags, and a dust cloth.

-The first step was the living room.
+My starting place was the living room.
 This is one of the main “hubs” in our home.
 Everyone who comes into my home passes through here, and my family lives in this room.
-Clutter on flat surfaces builds up quickly in here, remotes get lost and books are tossed all over.
+Clutter on flat surfaces builds up quickly in this space, remotes get lost, and books are tossed all over.
 We solved these issues by removing most of the flat surfaces.
 No more coffee table or TV stand. (currently, our TV still has a place, but it’s on a wall bracket now.)
 Then, the bookshelves were emptied.
 Shelves were dusted, and books and movies sorted.
 It was amazing how many paper books we had that we never read.
-We donated those we would never read again or had purchased the kindle version of, and kept the rest.
+We donated those books and purchased the kindle version of some instead and kept the rest.
 Many movies also went “bye-bye”.
 Once that was done, we felt like we had a comfy, cozy, inviting place to relax again.
-The TV is no longer the front and center of the room, it’s tucked away in a corner, behind a couch.
+The TV is no longer the front and center of the room.
+It’s tucked away in a corner, behind a couch.
 We did that on purpose, as we wanted a place to sit and chat, read or just relax without the background noise.

 The next room was the bathroom.
 This is another busy room in my home, especially since we only have one.
-I got rid of all the sheets that were torn, worn or losing their elastic.
-We will put them to good use in the greenhouse and for the animals.
+I got rid of all the sheets that were torn, worn, or losing their elastic.
+We will put them to good use in the greenhouse or for animal related needs.
 I splurged and made sure that everyone had a good set of 100% cotton sheets, with a secondary backup.
-This will give us a 2 sets to rotate and we can use the extra set for company as well.
-This also keeps the laundry washing down a bit, since there aren’t as many sheets to wash.
+This will give us 2 sets to rotate, and we can use the extra set for company as well.
+This also keeps the laundry load down a bit, since there aren’t as many sheets to wash.
 Why didn’t I think of that before?

 Don’t be afraid to get rid of things you haven’t used in 6 months, or you no longer love.

 Finally, in this pass, I hit the kitchen.
 My kitchen is my “kingdom”, if you will.
-I nearly live in my kitchen, making meals, prepping food and even working from the kitchen table.
-Having counter clutter stresses me out a bit, so my hubby hung shelves for me to put stuff on.
-There were hooks, nails and such to hang things too.
+I nearly live in my kitchen making meals, prepping food, and even working from the kitchen table.
+Having clutter on the counters stresses me out a bit, so my hubby hung shelves for me to put things on.
+There were hooks, nails, and such to hang things on too.
 It still got out of hand.
-So, off to the thrift store went the extra coffee mugs, the air popcorn maker (that we never used- we prefer stove top made) and the odd jars and lids I have collected “just in case I need them.”
+So, off to the thrift store went the extra coffee mugs, the air popcorn maker, (that we never used- we prefer stove top made) and the odd jars and lids I have collected “just in case I need them.”
 My friend was blessed with the extra cast iron, and I even gave her my old china cabinet.
-It took up a lot of room I didn’t have, and it was easy to “hide” stuff in there.
+That cabinet took up a lot of precious space, and it was oo teasy to “hide” stuff inside.

 I know I’ll hear some gasping and groaning, but I also got rid of a bunch of canning jars.
 Our family is no longer growing, and as my children start flying the nest, I won’t need to save as much food to feed us all winter long.
-So, I went from nearly 2,000 canning jars to 1500.
-That’s still a HUGE amount of jars, to be honest.
+So, I went from nearly 2,000 canning jars to 1,500.
+That’s still a HUGE amount of jars, honestly.
 Enough for nearly 5 jars of food per day.
 Easily enough for my family.

 Getting rid of the canning jars also opened up some space on my large food storage shelf.
 I could finally see what I really had again.
 I “found” bottles of ketchup, salad dressing, and canned salmon.
-That’s money saved on groceries not bought again!
+That’s money saved on groceries!